netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 pertains to the txid value of the datastore root.

 Clients might wish to send a txid value that is guaranteed to never match a server constructed txid.
-With both the ETag and Last-Modified txid mechanisms, such a txid-request value is "?".
+With both the etag and last-modified txid mechanisms, such a txid-request value is "?".

 Clients MAY add etag and/or last-modified attributes to the playload of edit-config or edit-data requests, in which case they indicate